akbir/akbir.github.io/_posts/2018-08-09-Intro's to AI - Representation Learning with Word2Vec.md

 So, in this blog we’re going to talk about “representation learning” which is an important part of Machine learning and AI in general.

 As powerful as computers have become they are still relatively ‘stupid’.
 In fact, computing *power* normally only tells you how quickly they can perform simple calculations like adding and subtracting.
-What computers are really bad at, is more general abstract questions.
-That’s stuff like ‘can you notice pedestrians in a photo’ or ‘can you realise how the words King and Queen are related’?
+What computers are really bad at is more general abstract questions.
+That’s stuff like "can you notice pedestrians in a photo" or "can you realise how the words 'king' and 'queen' are related"?

 What computers really get is vectors, they love them.
 By considering vectors as an array (list) of numbers, computers are able to still perform super simple and quick calculations.
-In addition, vectors already have some hardcore fans, who got obsessed with them through this niche subject called ‘Geometry’.
+In addition, vectors already have some hardcore fans, who got obsessed with them through this niche subject called "Geometry".
 These guys have come from as far as India and Greece and considered lots of ways to tell how similar vectors are (mathematicians would call these metrics).

 We skip the work they’ve done because you probably learnt it in your Maths class.
-It’s the intuitive stuff such as ‘the distance between two points’ and ‘the angle between two vectors’ - different ways to measure how similar two vectors are.
+It’s the intuitive stuff such as "the distance between two points" and "the angle between two vectors" - different ways to measure how similar two vectors are.
 Depending on our choice of the two vectors, we could make these two measurements very different and, in that process, highlight different *relationships* between whatever those vectors represent.

 So, the approach that people considered is using vectors to represent abstract concepts, such as “pedestrians in a photo” or words such as “queen”.
 That way we can still compute things quickly, but the geometric properties between vectors can encode information.
 If the mitochondrion was the powerhouse of the cell, then the vector is the powerhouse of representation learning.